Deekshitha-DV/Neuro-City/README.md

 Traffic signal prioritization: Automatically changes traffic signals to prioritize lanes with emergency vehicles Multi-lane support: Works with multiple traffic lanes simultaneously Flexible input: Can process feeds from multiple cameras or segment views from a single camera

+**Training Your Own Model**

+*Data Collection*
+The system requires a dataset of labeled images for training.
+The dataset should include:

+Images of ambulances from various angles
+Images of fire engines from various angles
+Images of police cars from various angles
+Images of regular vehicles (for negative samples)

+**Training Process**

+*The training script supports the following parameters:*

+--dataset_path: Path to the labeled dataset (required)
+--output_path: Path to save the trained model (default: 'models/emergency_vehicle_model.h5')
+--epochs: Number of training epochs (default: 50)
+--batch_size: Batch size for training (default: 32)
+--validation_split: Portion of data to use for validation

+**Performance Evaluation**

+*The current model achieves*

+90% accuracy in identifying emergency vehicles
+80% accuracy in distinguishing between different types of emergency vehicles 150ms average detection time per frame on a system with NVIDIA GTX 1080Ti